AYDA Awards

 • Does your design consist of sustainable and eco-friendly elements which help preserve the natural environment?

-6) AESTHETIC AND VISUAL IMPACT
+5) AESTHETIC & VISUAL IMPACT

 10%